BetterWorks/analytics-assignment2020/README.md

 #### Nice to haves ( as applicable to the above tasks ) ! :

 * Schema diagram for the transformation in DB ( if not the transformation itself ! )
-* Tests for the BE
 * Documentation for the API
+* Code being production ready, _however you define that_

 Please include a README.md file in your Github repo detailing the following:

 * What has been completed
-* What is not completed
+* What is not completed/What would you do if you had more time
 * Deployment steps
 * Known bugs and limitations